BioKhoi/BioKhoi.github.io/EXP.md

 #### Voluntary Project

-[Efficacy of Lifestyle Intervention in BRCA1/2 Mutation Carriers (LIBRE-2)](https://clinicaltrials.gov/ct2/show/NCT02516540) - _**Prof. Stephan C Bischoff, MD**_, **Univeristy of Hohenheim**
++ [Efficacy of Lifestyle Intervention in BRCA1/2 Mutation Carriers (LIBRE-2)](https://clinicaltrials.gov/ct2/show/NCT02516540) - _**Prof. Stephan C Bischoff, MD**_, **Univeristy of Hohenheim**
     - Leaded the data analysis part to study the impact of Mediterranean diet on gut barrier function of women with high risk of breast cancer
     - Performed [Mediation analysis](https://cran.r-project.org/web/packages/mediation/vignettes/mediation.pdf) to identify the possible mechanisms between Diet, SCFA and gut barrier function
     - Identified different partterns of the response within the same treatment to raise the question regarding indidualised responses by [clustering subjects](https://www.rdocumentation.org/packages/factoextra/versions/1.0.7/topics/fviz_dend) on [cirle heatmap](https://jokergoo.github.io/circlize_book/book/circos-heatmap.html)
     - Visualised multi-dimensional data in [complex heatmap](https://jokergoo.github.io/ComplexHeatmap-reference/book/)
     - Performed Machine learning (Random Forest Classification - [Caret package](https://cran.r-project.org/web/packages/caret/vignettes/caret.html); [ROC curve](https://cran.r-project.org/web/packages/ROSE/ROSE.pdf) ) to test if baseline characteristics can determine the individual response to Mediterranean diet
- -
+    - Introduced the study, design, method and results by generating infographic figure
+    - Generated the [discussion figure](https://biorender.com/) which highlights the implication of machine learning in predicting the response and raised the questions on the possible underline mechanisms of how diet can impact the gut integrity.
+    - Participated in writing the manuscript

 ### Research Assistant | Li Ka Shing Center for Health Research Innovation| University of Alberta | Edmonton, AB, Canada | 2016 - 2019